Anatomy of a Wild Woman

 She is not uncivilized as the name might suggest.

-The wild woman is in fact, more civilized than most.
-As she is deeply connected with her origins, her wildish nature, her truth - which has been buried and hidden away from most.
+The wild woman is in fact, more civilized than most; as she is deeply connected to her origins, her wildish nature, her truth - which has been buried and hidden away from many.

 The wild woman is no longer bound by the lies that she has told herself nor is she bound by the programming sold by society.

 She can explore many different options and many different paths if she chooses to.
 The wild woman can live life in a beautiful, messy sort of way and doesn't have to fit a specific mold.
-She knows she can create her own path if there is not one already made for her.
+She knows she can create her own path and scoffs at the one others make for her.

-The wild woman can stand back and she can bear witness.
-She can learn from others without compromising her own authenticity.
+The wild woman stands back with grace to bear witness.
+She learns from others without compromising her own authenticity.